Musk donated over $5.7 bln in Tesla shares to charity in Nov | Technology

 Musk donated over $5.7 bln in Tesla shares to charity in Nov

-Late last year, the billionaire sold $16.4 billion worth of shares after polling Twitter users about offloading 10% of his stake in the electric-car maker.
-He tweeted last year that he would pay more than $11 billion in taxes in 2021 due to his exercise of stock options set to expire this year.
+The filing did not disclose the name of the charity.
+The donation came as the billionaire sold $16.4 billion worth of shares after polling Twitter users about offloading 10% of his stake in the electric-car maker in early November.

 - Country: